 Group visits are welcome at Benjamin Franklin House.
 There are a variety of ways for your group to discover the historical and architectural importance of the Grade I listed building and its inhabitants.
 Please contact us on +44 (0) 207 839 2008 or email@example.com for more information or to discuss specific requirements.

-A group visit costs just £6 per person (normal adult admission £7), and usually includes either the Historical Experience or Monday Architectural Tour.
+Groups over 10 people cost £7 per person (normal adult admission £8), and usually includes either the Historical Experience or Monday Architectural Tour.
 The Historical Experience and Tours run at the following times 12, 1, 2, 3.15 and 4.15pm.
 We can accommodate up to 15 people per Historical Experience or Tour.
 For larger groups you may need to book consecutive times.
 Group bookings typically take place on Mondays or Wednesday-Sunday afternoons.

 The Historical Experience (Wednesday to Sunday)